The Grace Tame affair 2026

 Grace Tame defends intifada response, Sky News Australia, 12 February 2026, YouTube, duration: 10.00 minutes.

-Grace Tame reflects the hatred within the Free Palestine movement towards the Jews and the State of Israel.
-The degree of hatred is unwarranted.
-This is not to deny the fact that innocent people of Gaza have been killed, injured and dispossessed as a result of the war - a war in which both parties are active participants and therefore responsible in varying degrees to the collateral damage and death of innocent people.
-It is telling that the Free Palestine movement is basically mute in regards to the actions and responsibilities of HAMAS and Islam in general for the ideology that is the primary driver of the war and the need for Israel to defend itself and seek to defend Jews around the world.
-As the posters and slogans above show, Palestinians and Muslims are present as victim and heroes in defence of their homeland - Palestine.
-The fact that Palestine is the traditional homeland of the Jewish people, going back thousands of years, is ignored.
-Also ignored is the fact that Islam demands the death of the Jews and the destruction of the State of Israel.
-Islam will never give up on this horrific and barbaric ideology, which it casts as a Holy War.
+Grace Tame does not stand alone.
+She reflects the hatred within the Free Palestine movement towards Jews and the State of Israel.
+The degree of hatred is extreme and unwarranted.
+This is not to deny the fact that innocent people in Gaza have been killed, injured and dispossessed as a result of the HAMAS - Israel war - a war in which both parties are active participants and therefore responsible for the collateral damage and death of innocent civilians.
+This hatred has also built upon years of largely defensive action by Israel against Muslim attacks since its foundation in 1948.
+It is telling that the Free Palestine movement was basically mute in regards to the actions and responsibilities of HAMAS and Islam in general for the ideology that was the primary cause of the war and the need for Israel to continue to defend itself and seek to defend Jews around the world.
+This rampant anti-Semitism on the part of the Left was also evident when the war between Israel and the United States against Iran broke out at the end of February 2026.
+There were immediate statements that their action was illegal.
+It was not, and was undertaken as a primarily defensive action against the attacks by Iran against both parties since 1979.
+International law was clear in allowing nations to defend themselves, and this was a case of such defence.
+That the Left and sections of the West would proclaim it illegal was a continuation of this "Globalize the Intifada" mentality.

 Hamish McDonald: A listener texted in: "Can you please ask Grace why she is selective in her outrage?"
 She says, "I have never heard her condemn, or speak out on behalf of the Israeli women who were raped and killed by HAMAS on 7 October 2023."
 Have you spoken about that?
 Have you expressed outrage about that?